New Technology – New Comfort

 Then, a small amount of light energy from a laser is directed through a tiny fiber, which is gently placed between the gum and tooth.
 This light energy removes a tiny amount of diseased tissue and aids in reducing the bacteria associated with the disease.
 After the area is thoroughly cleaned, the body can heal the area naturally.

 Although the procedure itself can be virtually painless, we may anesthetize the area for the patient’s comfort.
 In this way, we can precisely direct the laser for treatment.
 Post-procedure discomfort is typically minimal and of short duration.

 Initial treatment is focused on scaling and the use of small instruments to remove the tartar.
 Then, the laser portion of the treatment is performed and normally only takes a few minutes.
 Depending on the severity of the patient’s periodontal disease, treatment may be accomplished in one office visit or in multiple visits.
 The estimated treatment time is reviewed with patients when we discuss their treatment plan.

 Does this treatment cost more than traditional gum surgery?

 Typically we use the same billing codes as traditional gum surgery and the laser treatment is generally no more expensive than traditional surgery.
-There are other factors which may affect the cost, such as the severity of the periodontal disease, and how many teeth are involved.
+There are other factors that may affect the cost, such as the severity of the periodontal disease, and how many teeth are involved.
 Many insurance plans pay only for a portion of this treatment.
 Patients should discuss their payment options with the dental office personnel as we offer financing for this treatment.

 The dramatically increased comfort for our patients made the new system attractive to our office.
-We do encourage patients to take care of the need now to reduce further damage to their gums, teeth and bone.
+We do encourage patients to take care of the need now to reduce further damage to their gums, teeth, and bone.